What is a Florida Nurse Registry?

 There are pages upon pages of guidelines that define and govern a Florida Nurse Registry.
 It’s pretty dry reading but here is a link if you are curious.

-Some of the guidelines include minimum levels of caregiver training, required background screening, and required emergency plans.
-These guidelines help to ensure that the seniors in our state receive the safest, most effective in-home private care available.
+Some of the guidelines enforced by AHCA include minimum levels of caregiver training, required background screening, and required emergency plans.
+These guidelines help to ensure that the seniors in our state receive the safest, most effective in-home private caregivers available.

 A Florida Nurse Registry may not have any employees who are caregivers.
 Instead, they work with professional, private caregivers who are registered as Independent Contractors.

-The caregivers a nurse registry works with employment status as Independent Contractors is statutorily required.
+The caregivers a nurse registry works with are Independent Contractors as statutorily required.

 The statute reads: “The nurse registry shall advise the patient, the patient’s family, or any other person acting on behalf of the patient, at the time of the contract for services, that the caregiver referred by the nurse registry is an independent contractor.”

 A Florida Nurse Registry screens individual caregivers based on the strict standards set by the state of Florida and refers them to clients seeking their services.

 In general, Abby Services and other Nurse Registries don’t provide In-Home Care but are a source for seniors to find In-Home caregivers.
 Nurse Registries act as a matchmaking service of sorts connecting consumers seeking caregivers with caregivers seeking work opportunities.

 For example, a senior who is looking for a pleasant caregiver to assist with meal preparation, bathing, pet care, and light housekeeping, may contact a Nurse Registry.

-The Nurse Registry then searches their extensive database of private in-home caregivers to help find a good match for their client.
+The Nurse Registry then searches its extensive database of private in-home caregivers to help find a good match for their clients based on specific client requests and caregiver skill sets.

 Florida Nurse Registries allow clients greater control of their care by allowing clients to direct where and when they want to receive care.